liuwei-tianshu/SLocator/README.md

 ## 3. Experiment
 - Instrument: we use [AspectJ](https://www.eclipse.org/aspectj/) to instrument the applications when executing the workloads to get the dynamic execution paths.

-- Workload: equivalent test cases of the workloads (only for demonstration).
+- Workload: Equivalent test cases of the workloads (only for demonstration).
+We use [JMeter](https://jmeter.apache.org/) to automatically send user requests.

 ## 4. Dataset